works-on-my-machine/opencv-code-server/README.md

 # OpenCV Code Server
 Code Server Docker image for OpenCV with C++ development on the browser.
 Contains OpenCV, NLopt and R libraries.
+Also contains a novnc container for visualization needs.

+## TODO
+- [x] Debug example with launch.json
+- [ ] CUDA support with nvidia-docker

 ## Prerequisites
 - git
 - docker
 - docker-compose

 ## Clone
 ```bash